 Enrollment experts help patients find health coverage – from Medicaid to low-cost insurance through the Affordable Care Act, known as Obamacare.
 They also offer eligible patients HealthPay, the Center’s sliding discount program.
-Visit the Billing and Insurance page for more information.
+Visit the Health Coverage page for more information.

 A translator is available and on site to help Spanish-speaking patients through their medical appointments, and several providers are multi-lingual.
 The Center also subscribes to a sign-language service and a phone-line translation service to help with other languages.